mme93/mamei_system/backend/README.md

 The normal user for logging into the system runs via the security_user, which is managed on the API gateway.
 The remaining "Users" are in the User Services and are an extension of the security_user.

+## SudokuApplication

+You can play different Sudoku Level.

+## Dashboard
+You can create different entities for specific utils and display a lot of diagrams from data-pool.

+## ShoppingList

+You can create shopping list.